aspose-total/Aspose.Total-Products/total/en/java/conversion/pcl-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PCL to DOTX via Java" h2="On Premise Java API to Render PCL to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PCL to DOTX by using two simple steps.
-First you need to render PCL file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PCL to DOTX is a simple two-step process.
+To begin, you need to render the PCL file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert PCL files to DOC format.

+Once the PCL file has been converted to DOC, you can then use Aspose.Words for Java to convert the DOC file to DOTX.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+This API allows you to quickly and easily convert DOC files to DOTX format.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily convert PCL to DOTX in just two simple steps.
+Aspose.Total for Java is a comprehensive package that includes both of these powerful APIs, making it easy to convert PCL to DOTX quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}